ProvocaTeach/web-devel-notes/Yesod_book/01_Basics/hello_world.md

 `HomeR` is a **resource** (hence the "R").

 We have created a datatype called `HelloWorld` and made it an instance of the `Yesod` typeclass.
-Then, we passed the *string* `"HelloWorld"` to a function called `mkYesod`.
+Then, we passed the *string* `"HelloWorld"` to

 `mkYesod` is a Template Haskell function.
 To see the code it generates, use `ddump-splices`.